 Under section 7508A, the IRS gives affected taxpayers until Aug.
 31 to file most tax returns (including individual, corporate, and estate and trust income tax returns; partnership returns, S corporation returns, and trust returns; estate, gift, and generation-skipping transfer tax returns; and employment and certain excise tax returns), or to make tax payments, including estimated tax payments, that have either an original or extended due date occurring on or after May 7 and on or before Aug.
 31.

 The IRS also gives affected taxpayers until Aug.
 31 to perform other time-sensitive actions described in Treas.
 Reg. § 301.7508A-1(c)(1) and Rev. Proc.
 2007-56, 2007-34 I.R.B.
 388 (Aug.
 20, 2007), that are due to be performed on or after May 7 and on or before Aug.
 31.

 This relief also includes the filing of Form 5500 series returns, in the manner described in section 8 of Rev. Proc.
 2007-56.
 The relief described in section 17 of Rev. Proc.
 2007-56, pertaining to like-kind exchanges of property, also applies to certain taxpayers who are not otherwise affected taxpayers and may include acts required to be performed before or after the period above.

-Affected taxpayers claiming the disaster loss on a 2014 return should put the Disaster Designation “Arkansas, Severe Storms, Tornadoes, Straight-line Winds, and Flooding” at the top of the form so that the IRS can expedite the processing of the refund.
+Affected taxpayers claiming the disaster loss on last year’s return should put the Disaster Designation “Arkansas, Severe Storms, Tornadoes, Straight-line Winds and Flooding” at the top of the form so that the IRS can expedite the processing of the refund.